Door Hinge Pin & Bushing Replacement

 Worn out door hinge pins & bushings will cause misalignment of doors.
 This, in turn, will cause other door parts to wear out, like the strikers & dovetail wedges.
 It can even cause damage to paint and body parts if ignored too long.
-Good door hinge pins & bushings are vital if proper door adjustments are to be made.
+Good door hinge pins & bushings are vital to making proper door adjustments.
 This is especially important prior to doing paint & body work in the restoration of any vehicle.

 GM cars & trucks started using bushings with door hinge pins in different years.
 In Chevrolets, the first time hinge bushings were used was in the 1932 model passenger cars.
 Chevrolet & GMC trucks did not use bushings until 1955 (Second Series) trucks.
-Prior to those production years, there were no bushings used.
+Prior to those production years, hinge pins were used without bushings.

 Check for worn or broken hinge pins & bushings by opening the door.
 Lift up at the end opposite the hinges and look for movement between the male & female pieces of the hinges.
-Any movement here will indicate worn or broken hinge pins or bushings.
+Any movement here will indicate worn or broken hinge pins or worn bushings.
 At the same time, be looking for loose hinge screws.
 This can also cause the door to sag and be misaligned.
 Tighten loose hinge screws and re-check the hinges.
+On wood bodied cars & trucks, sagging doors can be a sign of rotted wood.

 Once it has been determined that the hinge pins & bushings must be replaced, mark the location of the hinges on the door post with a scratch awl or masking tape.
 This will aid in getting proper alignment when re-mounting the doors.
 Remove the hinge screws from the door post and remove the door from the vehicle.
 An impact screwdriver will be a great help in removal of slotted hinge screws used in early cars & trucks.